 Heritage Toronto is a charitable arms-length agency of the City of Toronto established in 1949 to promote a greater appreciation for the city’s rich architectural, cultural, archaeological and natural heritage.
 Through partnerships with local community groups and volunteers, Heritage Toronto provides city-wide programs and services.

-Core annual programs include neighbourhood Tours, the Heritage Toronto Awards and Kilbourn Lecture, and a heritage Plaques and Markers program.
+Core annual programs include neighbourhood Tours, the Heritage Toronto Awards, and a Historical Plaques program.

 Heritage Toronto’s efforts are supported by the generosity of individuals, foundations and corporations.
 We recognize contributions by either issuing an official income tax receipt for qualifying gifts, or through sponsorship agreements.